 The Mount Pleasant Farmers’ Market is producer-only.
 That means two things.
 First, everything you see was raised, grown, produced, made, or baked by the persons selling it.
 Second, the food is local and regional.
 Our region includes the five states whose farmland and waterways serve the Washington, DC metro region.
 We opened in 2003.
 Click here for a Google Map showing where all the producers are in relation to you!

 Held under the trees on our plaza and bandstand, the Mount Pleasant Farmers’ Market is a friendly and intimate neighborhood market serving the diverse Mount Pleasant community with fresh, local food, including beef, pork, poultry, eggs, chesse, Atwater breads, and lots of seasonal fruits and vegetables.
 See pictures!
-We gladly accept EBT, WIC and Farmers’ Market coupons.
+We gladly accept EBT, WIC and Farmers’ Market tokens.

 We donate produce to Loaves and Fishes, a non-profit that serves hot, nutritious weekend lunches to the hungry and homeless in the Mount Pleasant neighbohood. www.loavesandfishesdc.org